GOP-led Wisconsin Senate passes Democratic governor's legislative maps

 MADISON, Wis.
-(AP) — Wisconsin's GOP-controlled Senate on Tuesday passed legislative maps that were proposed by Democratic Gov. Tony Evers — a move that could ultimately prevent the liberal-controlled state Supreme Court from implementing maps that could be even worse for Republicans.
+(AP) — Wisconsin's GOP-controlled Senate on Tuesday passed legislative maps that were proposed by Democratic Gov. Tony Evers — a move designed to prevent the liberal-controlled state Supreme Court from implementing maps that might be even worse for Republicans.

-The plan now heads to the Assembly, which was expected to pass it later Tuesday.
-Once approved there, it would go to Evers, who last week promised to sign it into law.
+The Assembly was expected to pass the bill later Tuesday, which would then send it to Evers.
+Last week, he promised to sign his maps into law if the Legislature passed them with no changes.

 The political stakes are huge in the presidential battleground state, where Republicans have had a firm grip on the Legislature since 2011 even as Democrats have won statewide elections, including for governor in 2018 and 2022.